 If you’re planning a trip to Iceland, you may be wondering how long you should stay.
 Well, it all depends on how much you want to see and do!

 If you only have a weekend, don’t worry – you can still fit in some amazing sights.
+Bring a small suitcase and go for it!
 The Golden Circle is a popular route that takes you to some of the best spots near Reykjavik in just one day.

 For those with four days to spare, you can see even more!
 Spend two days exploring the stunning South Coast and another two in the Snæfellsnes Peninsula in the Northeast.
 You’ll get to witness some of the most breathtaking waterfalls and natural wonders, but be prepared for a bit of driving back and forth.